learn-co-curriculum/dsc-word-vectorization-lab/README.md

 Next, let's import a single song to see what our text looks like so that we can make sure we clean and tokenize it correctly.

 In the cell below, read in and print out the lyrics from `song11.txt`.
-Use vanilla python, no pandas needed.
+Use vanilla Python, no pandas needed.

 ```python